abhiTronix/vidgear/docs/help/camgear_faqs.md

 ## Can I perform Deep Learning task with VidGear?

-**Answer:** VidGear is a Video Processing library _(similar to OpenCV, FFmpeg etc.)_, so you have to use a third party library with VidGear to deal with Deep Learning operations.
+**Answer:** VidGear is a High-performance Video Processing library _(similar to OpenCV, FFmpeg etc.)_, that can read, write, process, send & receive sequence of Video-frames from/to various devices in real-time.
+So you have to use a third party library with VidGear to deal with Deep Learning operations.
 But surely VidGear's  high-performance APIs will definitely leverages the overall performance.

 &nbsp;